darnrain/Lemon_Drop_Hi-Res/README.md

 Latest version: v216.1<br>

 ### Introduction

-Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>

 I’m not going to beat around the bush.
 I reinvented stereo.
 I also invented the worlds first 24/32bit QuadDAC.
-I wanted the worlds best!
-So I reprogrammed my QuadDAC on my Lgv20.
 That about sums it up.<br>

 "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes."<br>
 — Morpheus<br>